kenatiod/MUT/Understanding Machine Understanding.md

 Evaluating the safety and robustness of AI systems requires going beyond traditional software testing approaches to consider the unique challenges posed by machine learning, such as the opacity of neural networks, the potential for bias and fairness issues, and the difficulty of specifying correct behavior in open-ended domains.

-For Alice and Bob, this has meant incorporating safety and robustness considerations into the design of the MUTT from the outset.
-They have worked to develop evaluations that probe Claude's ability to handle edge cases, resist adversarial perturbations, and maintain consistent performance across diverse contexts.
-They have also prioritized transparency and interpretability in Claude's reasoning, recognizing that the ability to explain and justify decisions is critical for building trust and accountability.
+For Anh and Bassam, this has meant incorporating safety and robustness considerations into the design of the MUTT from the outset.
+They have worked to develop evaluations that probe CASPAR's ability to handle edge cases, resist adversarial perturbations, and maintain consistent performance across diverse contexts.
+They have also prioritized transparency and interpretability in CASPAR's reasoning, recognizing that the ability to explain and justify decisions is critical for building trust and accountability.

 (Appendix A6 delves into governance frameworks for responsible AI development, including technical standards for ensuring system safety, security, and reliability.)